Andrew Jackson Davis

 Andrew Jackson Davis (August 11, 1826 – January 13, 1910) was an American Spiritualist, born in Blooming Grove, New York.

 Early years

-Davis had little education.
+Davis was the son of a shoemaker and had little education.
+From age 14, Davis claimed to be able to diagnose illness via clairvoyance.
 In 1843 he heard lectures in Poughkeepsie on animal magnetism, the precursor of hypnotism, and came to perceive himself as having remarkable clairvoyant powers.
 In the following year he received, he said, spiritual messages telling him of his life work.
 He described himself as "the Poughkeepsie Seer".